Young people and addiction

 Does the risk of addiction increase when children become young adults?

-The problem arises when addictive substances become permanent "escape aids" because conflicts and problems no longer seem solvable without addictive substances.
+It becomes problematic when addictive substances become permanent "escape aids" because conflicts and problems no longer seem solvable without addictive substances.
 However, you can actively support your child in clearly recognizing the risks of addictive substances and dealing with them responsibly.

 Where can we find help and advice?